TraME-Project/TraME-Rcpp/README.md

 ### Overview

-TraME (Transportation Methods for Econometrics) is an R package for for solving problems of equilibrium computation and estimation in consumer demand and matching frameworks via the Mass Transportation Approach.
+TraME (Transportation Methods for Econometrics) is a C++ library for solving problems of equilibrium computation and estimation in consumer demand and matching frameworks via the Mass Transportation Approach.

+TraME-Rcpp is a package of Rcpp modules that allows seamless integration of the TraME C++ library with R.

 ### Status [![Build Status](https://travis-ci.org/TraME-Project/TraME.svg?branch=master)](https://travis-ci.org/TraME-Project/TraME) [![Build status](https://ci.appveyor.com/api/projects/status/github/TraME-Project/TraME-Rcpp?branch=master)](https://ci.appveyor.com/project/kthohr/trame-rcpp/branch/master)

-The package is under active development and should be considered as `alpha stage' software.
+The package is under active development.

 ### Installation and Testing

-The quickest way to install TraME is via the devtools package.
+The quickest way to install TraME-Rcpp is via the devtools package.
 ```
 install.packages("devtools")
 library(devtools)
-install_github("TraME-Project/TraME-R")
+install_github("TraME-Project/TraME-Rcpp")
 ```
 The TraME test routines are invoked as follows:
 ```
-library(TraME)
+library(TraME.Rcpp)
 tests_TraME()
 ```